nuagenetworks/vspkdoc/_sources/v6/nunsgateway.rst.txt

 - ``associated_overlay_management_profile_id``: The ID of the associated Overlay Management Profile

+- ``huge_page_setting``: The size and number of huge pages for an NSG that is running in network accelerated mode.
+Hugepage values states the portion of memory reserved for network accelerated services.

 - ``functions``: List of supported functions.
 This is only relevant for NSG-UBR and will be set to UBR by default in case an NSG-UBR is created.
 For a regular NSG, this will be set to null.

 - ``tunnel_shaping``: Indicates if the UBR will perform tunnel shaping to the NSG when a tunnel shaper is associated to the NSG.